getify/You-Dont-Know-JS/scope-closures/ch5.md

 }
 ```

 Same thing with `for..in` and `for..of` loops: the declared variable is treated as *inside* the loop body, and thus is handled per iteration (aka, per scope instance).
-No "re-declaration".
+No "re-declaration."

 OK, I know you're thinking that I sound like a broken record at this point.
 But let's explore how `const` impacts these looping constructs.